Campaign of the Month: October 2017

 What that means is, be careful over the fights you pick with the establishment, because in those fights you’re risking not only your credibility, your resources, your allies, and your minions.
 You’re risking your life, and not only in the immediate.
 Make sure that what you’re going to war over is worth it.
 Make sure it’s worth your life.

 That doesn’t mean you can’t win those fights, or that you shouldn’t.
-It does mean that they should be picked carefully, and skillfully, and with an eye towards allies and appearances.
+It does mean they should be picked carefully, and skillfully, and with an eye towards allies and appearances.
 Cletus’ story is a good example of a fight with the establishment done right, where he’s leveraged allies and sought modest goals.
 Indirect combat, in which you undermine their credibility, pull away their allies, and leverage resources against them politically or socially is even better.
 The establishment is built on legitimacy.

 GM’s Commentary: While the Lancea et Sanctum is the most powerful of the city’s factions, there are checks and balances upon their power in the form of rival (and even allied) political factions, as well as the facts that more heavy-handed actions require pretext, and in some cases simply aren’t worth the cost.
 Princes who execute older Kindred without good cause are setting themselves up to be overthrown, and the Sanctified’s rule has been threatened in the past by their ideological extremity (until they adapted with the times and relaxed certain stances that were engendering needless enemies).

 There are many corridors of power they have only limited access to, as well.
 The Baron’s followers have far greater sway over the city’s African-American, Vodoun, and blue-collar working communities.
 Savoy’s people enjoy far more sway over organized crime and the French Quarter, where a great deal of New Orleans’ wealth and influence is concentrated.
-Savoy and the Baron have waged cold war against the Prince and stood up to him for over a hundred years.
+Savoy and the Baron have waged cold war against the prince and stood up to him for over a hundred years.

 Savvy players who’ve taken on the city’s dominant political faction have done it by playing smart.
 George’s reveal of Matheson’s secret was a significant blow against the establishment, because it made them out as bad guys to everyone else and undermined the legitimacy of their rule.
-Cletus had valid pretext to kidnap Rocco, because the Hound was trespassing in his domain.
+Cletus had valid pretext to kidnap Rocco, because the hound was trespassing in his domain.

-Pete is right that the establishment holds the most cards, but there are also smart PCs who’ve dealt them some bad hands.
+Aluroon is right that the establishment holds the most cards, but there are also smart PCs who’ve dealt them some bad hands.

 Lifeline: Ask the Audience

-You have an OOC player room with a collective thirty or forty years of RPG experience, to say nothing of a couple centuries worth of life experience.
+You have an OOC player room with a collective 30 or 40 years of RPG experience, to say nothing of a couple centuries worth of life experience.
 You have people from a huge array of backgrounds, with a wide array of skills.
 Use them!
-While Blood and Bourbon does allow player vs. player conflicts, such is not the focus of the game and, in all but the most adversarial of circumstances, players are inclined to provide input, guidance, and information of all kinds when polled for it.
-They’re happy to make mechanical suggestions or offer asymmetric solutions that might not have occurred to you.
+While Blood & Bourbon does allow player vs. player conflicts, such is not the focus of the game and, in all but the most adversarial of circumstances, players are inclined to provide input, guidance, and information of all kinds when polled for it.
+They’re happy to make suggestions or offer asymmetric solutions that might not have occurred to you.
 Sometimes you just need to see something from a different point of view, or bounce a problem off a few other people.

 I cannot tell you how many times a PC has been saved by a suggestion from someone in the peanut gallery that the player was just too close to see.
 This is especially true of newer players who may be less familiar with all of the options available to them under the rules.